Peak Lenin is the Perfect 8,000m Prep Expedition

-Reaching the 7,000m mark is an important step in a mountaineer’s preparation to reach 8,000m, and this climb offers everything one could want in a 7,000m climb.
+Climbing a 7,000m peak is an important step in a mountaineer’s preparation to reach 8,000m, and the Peak Lenin climb offers everything one could want in a 7,000m climb.
 Multiple camps, glacial climbing, an acclimatization rotation, and fun climbing at high altitude.
 Peak Lenin itself is a stunning peak that rises high above the valley floor, rewarding climbers with not only stunning views, but also the experience necessary to take the next steps in their climbing careers if their eyes are set on 8,000m peaks.

 - Day 1